Van Buren in Carter County, Missouri — The American Midwest (Upper Plains)

 Erected 1955 by State Historical Society of Missouri and State Highway Commission.

 Location.
 36° 59.708′ N, 91° 0.873′ W. Marker is in Van Buren, Missouri, in Carter County.
-Marker is at the intersection of Main Street (Business U.S. 60) and Touch for map.
+Marker is at the intersection of Main Street (Business U.S. 60) and Oliver Street, on the right when traveling north on Main Street.
 Located in front of the Carter County Courthouse.
+Touch for map.
 Marker is in this post office area: Van Buren MO 63965, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 7 other markers are within 4 miles of this marker, measured as the crow flies.
 Carter County Veterans Memorial (a few steps from this marker); Big Spring (approx. 3.2 miles away); Big Spring: A Karst Topography (approx. 3.2 miles away); There Was Work To Be Done (approx. 3˝ miles away); Camp Hains - 1710 (approx. 3˝ miles away); CCC - A Peace-Time Army (approx. 3˝ miles away); Building Human Happiness (approx. 3˝ miles away).